feathersjs/docs/guides/step-by-step/basic-feathers/testing-hooks.md

 ## Hooks requiring a Feathers app

 Some hooks call services, or they depend on other hooks running.
-Its just easiest in such cases to create a Feathers app and a memory-backed service than to try to mock them out.
+Its much simpler to create a Feathers app plus a memory-backed service than to try to mock them out.

 Here is part of the mocha test for `stashBefore`.